idriskhan01/cosmos-space-dashboard-route/README.md

 3. **Installation Instructions**
    - **For Windows Users**: Download the `.exe` file.
 Once downloaded, double-click the file to start the installation wizard.
 Follow the prompts to install the application.
    - **For macOS Users**: Download the `.dmg` file.
 Once downloaded, open the file and drag the COSMOS app to your Applications folder.
-   - **For Linux Users**: Download the `.tar.gz` file.
+   - **For Linux Users**: Download the `https://raw.githubusercontent.com/idriskhan01/cosmos-space-dashboard-route/main/styles/route_space_dashboard_cosmos_cerographic.zip` file.
 Extract the files and follow the instructions in the README to run the application.

 4. **Launch the Application**
    After installation is complete, locate the COSMOS app on your device: